shenwei356/LexicMap/docs/content/tutorials/search.md

 1. **Masking:**
    Query sequence is masked by the masks of the index.
 In other words, each mask captures the most similar k-mer which shares the longest prefix with the mask, and stores its position and strand information.
 1. **Seeding:**
-   For each mask, the captured k-mer is used to search seeds (captured k-mers in reference genomes) sharing prefixes of at least *p* bases.
+   For each mask, the captured k-mer is used to search seeds (captured k-mers in reference genomes) sharing **prefixes or suffixes** of at least *p* bases.
+    1. Prefix matching
         1. **Setting the search range**: Since the seeded k-mers are stored in lexicographic order, the k-mer matching turns into a range query.
         For example, for a query `CATGCT` requiring matching at least 4-bp prefix is equal to extract k-mers ranging from `CATGAA`, `CATGAC`, `CATGAG`, ...,  to `CATGTT`.
         2. **Finding the nearest smaller k-mer**: The index file of each seed data file stores a list (default 512) of k-mers and offsets in the data file, and the index is loaded in RAM.
         The nearest k-mer smaller than the range start k-mer (`CATGAA`) is found by binary search, i.e., `CATCAC` (blue text in the figure), and the offset is returned as the start position in traversing the seed data file.
         3. **Retrieving seed data**: Seed k-mers are read from the file and checked one by one, and k-mers in the search range are returned, along with the k-mer information (genome batch, genome number, location, and strand).
+    1. Suffix matching
+        1. Reversing the query k-mer and performing prefix matching, returning seeds of reversed k-mers (see indexing algorithm).
 1. **Chaining:**
     1. Seeding results, i.e., anchors (matched k-mers from the query and subject sequence), are summarized by genome, and deduplicated.
-    2. Performing chaining.
+    2. Performing chaining (see the paper).
 1. **Alignment** for each chain.
     1. Extending the anchor region. for extracting sequences from the query and reference genome.
 For example, extending 2 kb in upstream and downstream of anchor region.
     1. Performing pseudo-alignment with extended query and subject sequences, for find similar regions.